-Chronic Joy Ministry offers a awareness materials for chronic illness, mental illness, and caregivers, which highlight the significant impact of illness on every aspect of life -marriage, family, faith, finances, friendships, education, hobbies and work.
+Chronic Joy Ministry offers a awareness materials for chronic illness, which highlight the significant impact of illness on every aspect of life -marriage, family, faith, finances, friendships, education, hobbies and work.

-FREE printable Fact Sheets create awareness, grow knowledge and support education in a quick and easy format with those in your sphere of influence – friends, family, churches, small group communities, co-workers and neighbors.
+FREE printable Chronic Illness Awareness Fact Sheet creates awareness, grows knowledge and supports education in a quick and easy format with those in your sphere of influence – friends, family, churches, small group communities, co-workers and neighbors.

 The DID YOU KNOW?
 Awareness Campaign features weekly images across our social media platforms – Facebook, Instagram, Twitter, Pinterest, and even Linkedin.
 LIKE or FOLLOW Chronic Joy to see us in your feed, then like and share the images to increase awareness.